puppetlabs/pcp-specifications/pcp/inventory.md

 Message Flow
 ---

-A client node that wants an inventory list of a Cthun framework must 1) be registered to it (refer to the [login][1] transaction) and 2) send an inventory request message to a Cthun server.
+A client node that wants an inventory list of a PCP broker must 1) be registered to it (refer to the [login][1] transaction) and 2) send an inventory request message to a PCP broker.

 In case the request is processed successfully, the server will reply with an inventory response message.